 There are different types of flooring professionals that can give you a broad spectrum of price ranges as well as quality ranges.

-To make it easier, I would say that the most logical thing for me would be to give you the cost at what contractor can do the closest work to DIY in terms of quality of sanding and material he used.
-And that would be $1500 to $2000 per 1000 sq.ft. or $1.5 to $2.0 per sq.ft.
+To make it easier, I would say that the most logical thing for me would be to give you the cost of what contractor can do the closest work to DIY in terms of the quality of sanding and material he used.
+And that would be $1500 to $2000 per 1000 sq. ft. or $1.5 to $2.0 per sq. ft.

 Straight to the final numbers: